 A regular practice of Yoga poses, breathing exercises and meditation techniques is a very effective and hopefully enjoyable way to ease feelings of anxiety.
 There are many different Yoga poses that will help to release tension and anxiety.
-Forward Bending Yoga poses are particularly soothing and nourishing.
+You may have heard about heart opening asanas (backbends), but forward bending Yoga poses are also soothing and nourishing.
 Forward Folds also help to calm you down because they encourage you to relax into the pose while pulling your senses inward, which allows you to rest for a few moments in your own inner essence.
 Forward Bending Yoga poses also allow you to curl your body into itself while protecting your heart and abdominal areas.
 Additionally, Forward Folds open up your hips and first chakra area, which releases stagnant survival energy and helps you to feel more empowered and grounded.

 Supported Standing Forward Fold

 This is a very accessible and easy Forward Fold that may be practiced in any private location.
 To practice Supported Standing Forward Fold, come to a wall in your home, office or Yoga studio.
 Place your feet approximately one foot from the wall and rest your bottom against the wall.
 With an exhale, slowly bend forward and hang over your slightly bent knees with your arms hanging over your head and resting gently on the floor, if your flexibility permits.
 Close your eyes and breath deeply and fully for several breaths.
 When you are ready, with your next inhale come back up to a standing position.
 Pause and reflect on how you feel.
 Do you feel quiet or energized?
 Is your mind clearer?
 Do you feel more relaxed?
 Notice the state of your being before moving back into your day.